-Throughout Mexico, as well as in many cities across the United States and any other country where there are people of Mexican descent, the fifth of May means partying in traditional Mexican style; but its significance goes beyond mariachi bands and piñatas.
-In this article, you will learn about the roots of Cinco de Mayo and how this holiday is celebrated in North America.
+The fifth of May means partying in traditional Mexican style, but its significance goes beyond mariachi bands and piñatas.
+In this article, you will learn about the roots of Cinco de Mayo and how this holiday is celebrated in the U.S.